|Partners||Principals||Executives in Residence|

 He is a holder of the right to use the Chartered Financial Analyst designation.

-Jeff Roncka, Managing Partner, offers clients 17 years of diverse experience in the national security arena.
+Jeffrey Roncka, Senior Partner, offers clients 19 years of diverse experience in the national security arena.
 Jeff's broad background in the defense industry spans both the public and private sectors, including positions in Federal Government, investment banking, consulting, litigation support services and serving on the board of directors of a publicly traded aerospace supplier.

 Jeff is a recent addition to Renaissance Strategic Advisors, joining from Charles River Associates where he spent the last eight years leading the growth of their Washington-DC defense consulting team.
 Prior to that, he served as Senior Vice President at Global Technology Partners, LLC, a transaction advisory boutique founded by former Secretary of Defense William Perry and affiliated with the Rothschild family of investment banks.
 Jeff's Federal Government experience began with his appointment as a Presidential Management Fellow in 1995, after which he spent five years in the Office of the Under Secretary of Defense for Acquisition & Technology focusing on two issues: industrial policy and cruise and ballistic missile defense.
 Complementing his largely DoD government background are short-term positions at the Department of State and Central Intelligence Agency.